iamPiyushKrSingh/QoTD-package/README.md

   > Incorporating this environment with tweaked `\item` command _i.e._ `\ques{}` where, parameter is the marks given that ques.
 You will get Output like:
   ![qotd-ques](https://i.ibb.co/j8yFRCS/qotd-ques.jpg)

+## Conclusion
+I'll be working more on this package in coming future to broaden the versatility of this package.

+For any further questions you can contact me on the following media:
+Gmail: pksx9120@gmail.com
+Telegram: @piyush9120_scientist
+Discord: Piyush Singh#4829